dendronhq/dendron-site/vault/dendron.topic.links.md

 ## Wiki Links
 Wiki links support **autocomplete**.
 To initiate:
 - create wikilink brackets and start typing
 - link to specific sections of notes using the `[[wiki link#header]]` syntax.
+    - NOTE: relative links will not go to the anchor if clicked on the preview, in that case, it becomes a normal link to the file
-Note: these links don't work in preview or when exported through a pod (yet) but do work in a published vault.
+    - NOTE2: don't work when exported through a pod
 - use the vscode [intellisense shortcut](https://code.visualstudio.com/docs/editor/intellisense#_key-bindings) to trigger the autocomplete

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/links-autocomplete.gif)